Elgg/Elgg/docs/tutorials/temporary_bin.rst

 		'priority' => 950,
 	]);

-- Restore and Move: specifically for entities that belong to a group (either active or soft_deleted)
+- Restore and Move: specifically for entities that belong to a group (either active or deleted)

 This option is always there for group owned entities, but is forced whenever the owning group is soft deleted